sushmitabokati/Mission_to_Mars/readme.md

 ### Challenges:
 One of the biggest challenge i faced during the process was to work arround with the mongo db and the flask.
 One of the challenges i faced was after installing the Mongodb I couldnot create /data/db folder.
 Even if i had created i was getting the permission issue.
 Below is the steps involved to fix it(https://stackoverflow.com/questions/58034955/read-only-file-system-when-attempting-mkdir-data-db-on-mac).
-    	- sudo mkdir -p /System/Volumes/Data/data/db (Create the data/db folder)
+	- sudo mkdir -p /System/Volumes/Data/data/db (Create the data/db folder).
-	- sudo chown -Rid -un/System/Volumes/Data/data/db (Give permissions)
+	- sudo chown -Rid -un/System/Volumes/Data/data/db (Give permissions).
-	- mongod --dbpath=/System/Volumes/Data/data/db (Change dbpath of mongodb)
+	- mongod --dbpath=/System/Volumes/Data/data/db (Change dbpath of mongodb).